White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.
+- In seven games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-3.

-- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total six times.
+- When it comes to the total, the White Sox and their foes are 6-4-0 in their previous 10 contests.

-- The White Sox have fallen short of covering the runline in the one of their past 10 games that had a set runline.
-The average over/under established by bookmakers in Chicago's past five games has been 9, a streak during which the White Sox and their opponents have hit the over each time.
+- The White Sox have come up short of covering the spread in the one of their past 10 matchups that had a set runline.

 Read More About This Game